 An important part of the challenge of senior school is accepting the responsibilities that come with being a senior student in a Catholic High School.
-St Joseph's has high expectations of each student who enrols in Years 11 and 12 as senior leaders in the school and I trust that each of you will meet your responsibilities in a way that ensures our school is a vibrant and values based community.
+St Joseph's has high expectations of each student who enrols in Years 11 and 12 as senior leaders in the school and it is hoped that each of you will meet your responsibilities in a way that ensures our school is a vibrant and values based community.

-Message from the Curriculum Coordinator Mr Brett Moran
+Message from the Leader of Learning - Curriculum Mr Brett Moran